randomstring/WeasleyClock/BuildLog.md

 designed around tracking family members.
 I also managed to get buy-in from all my family members to use it.
 Which makes all of this possible.

-Another point is that it works on both iPhones and Andoid phones.
+Another point is that it works on both iPhones and Android phones.

 ## Why MQTT